-Special Management Unit offenders — Extended Lockdown Level 2 offenders; offenders who test positive for and/or are found in possession of drugs; offenders who refuse to submit to drug testing; offenders who have received contraband during the visiting process; and offenders who have had a certified drug dog alert to the presence of drugs on their person or property in a drug detection booth, will be restricted to non-contact visiting.
-The requirements for such visits are as follow:
+Imprisoned people in the Special Management Unit — Extended Lockdown Level 2; imprisoned people who test positive for and/or are found in possession of drugs; imprisoned people who refuse to submit to drug testing; imprisoned people who have received contraband during the visiting process; and imprisoned people who have had a certified drug dog alert to the presence of drugs on their person or property in a drug detection booth, will be restricted to non-contact visiting.
+The requirements for such visits are as follows:

 Visiting hours are between 8:00 a.m. and 11:30 a.m. on Thursdays.
 Visitors must arrive at the facility’s front gate by 10:30 a.m. in order to be processed for visiting.

 Number and Duration of Visits